charlotte-os/developer-docs/DESIGN.md

 			- Add mappings to an existing page map
 			- Remove mappings from an existing page map
 			- Set or clear pages' present bits
-			- Change MMU permissions on one or more page(s) in a given page map
+			- Change flags
 		- Given the number of ISA specific operations involved this subsystem is best implemented in arch on a per ISA basis and abstracted to a common interface.
 - Thread Scheduling
 	- Single scheduler with the ability to be tuned for latency or throughput
 	- The primary scheduling algorithm with be a preemptive form of Dynamic Quantum Round Robin
 - ACPI
-	- Static tables are parsed using custom code
-	- AML interpretation will be performed using Rust bindings to uACPI
+	-uACPI will be used to implement support for ACPI
 - System Call Interface
 	- The system call interface will use a `target-action-arguments` pattern for extensibility and ease of use
 		- `target`: Either an OS subsystem or capability